huyndao/oath-otp/README.md

 ## Additional notes about most TOTP implementations
 1. the input secret is `base32` by default
 2. the output is 6 digits OTP by default
+3. the TOTP time-step duration is 30 seconds by default